-The primary goal is to offer a Master of Science in Biomedical Science program with a concentration described as Professional Science Master in Biomarkers and Diagnostics (MSBS-PBD) as a terminal degree with immediate employment prospects in industry.
+The Professional Science Master in Biomarkers and Diagnostics (MSBS-PBD) is designed to be a terminal degree with the graduate having strong prospects for immediate employment in industry.
 The MSBS-PBD degree is a "job ready" degree.
 This is achieved by a three-pronged approach:

-- To prepare master's students with a strong foundation in the fundamentals of biomarker discovery and development through focused course work. - To complement their science education through course work in management, orienting them to realities of the business aspects of the pharmaceutical/ diagnostics industry.

-To place them as interns in a pharmaceutical- or diagnostic-oriented company for four months to enhance their practical training and employability.
+- To prepare master's students with a strong foundation in the fundamentals of biomarker discovery and development through focused course work. - To complement their science education through course work in management, orienting them to realities of the business aspects of the pharmaceutical/ diagnostics industry. - To place them as interns in a pharmaceutical- or diagnostic-oriented company for four months to enhance their practical training and employability.

-The MSBS-PBD program is targeted to students completing a B.S. in Chemistry or a Biological or Pharmaceutical Science.
+The MSBS-PSMBD program is targeted to students completing a bachelors in computer science, chemistry or a biological or pharmaceutical science.

-\(CPRA = Current Problems & Research Approaches)
+(CPRA = Current Problems & Research Approaches)